se468/bulmascores/README.md

 You can download take the theme, and run `npm install`, and you are all set!
 For directory structures and how to get started guide, go to the documentation (link to documentation page).

+Bulmascores is also integrated with customer Bulma_Nav_Walker class, which supports Bulma dropdown navigation bars.

 Inspired by [Underscores](https://underscores.me/), and [Understrap](https://understrap.com/), Bulmascores tries to reduce the project set up time for your next Wordpress website.

 Focus on your website, instead of spending time to set up your project.